 client.m

 Instead of looping for each byte, we now ask the DataReader object to read the specified number of bytes and return them to us.
 So a single function call per read.
-This could be used to read buffers of expected data sizes.% CLIENT connect to a server and read a messagenargin
+This could be used to read buffers of expected data sizes.% CLIENT connect to a server and read a message

 %